Pennsylvania Department of Health

 Initial comments:

-Based on an Abbreviated Survey in response to two complaints, completed on November 19, 2024, it was determined that Armstrong Rehabilitation and Nursing Center was not in compliance with the following requirements of 42 CFR Part 483, Subpart B, Requirements for Long Term Care Facilities and the 28 Pa.
+Based on an Abbreviated Survey in response to three complaints, completed on February 25, 2026, it was determined that Armstrong Rehabilitation and Nursing was not in compliance with the following requirements of 42 CFR Part 483, Subpart B, Requirements for Long Term Care Facilities and the 28 Pa.
 Code, Commonwealth of Pennsylvania Long Term Care Licensure Regulations.

 Plan of Correction: